Induced Norm Analysis of Linear Systems for Nonnegative Input Signals: Preliminaries, Motivations, and Problem Settings

 We first recall the definition of positive systems and related results. \begin{definition}[\cite{Farina_2000,Kaczorek_2001}] Let us consider the continuous-time finite-dimensional LTI system $G$ given by

 where $A\in\bbR^{n\times n}$, $B\in\bbR^{n\times \nw}$, $C\in\bbR^{\nz\times n}$, and $D\in\bbR^{\nz\times \nw}$.
 Then, the system $G$ given by \rec{eq:GLTI} is said to be {\it externally positive} if its output is nonnegative for any nonnegative input under zero initial state.
-In addition, it is said to be {\it internally positive} if its state and output is nonnegative for any nonnegative input and nonnegative initial state. \end{definition} \begin{proposition}[\cite{Farina_2000,Kaczorek_2001}] The system $G$ given by \rec{eq:GLTI} is externally positive if and only if its impulse response is nonnegative.
+In addition, it is said to be {\it internally positive} if its state and output are nonnegative for any nonnegative input and nonnegative initial state. \end{definition} \begin{proposition}[\cite{Farina_2000,Kaczorek_2001}] The system $G$ given by \rec{eq:GLTI} is externally positive if and only if its impulse response is nonnegative.
 In addition, it is internally positive if and only if $A\in\bbM^{n}$, $B\in\bbR_+^{n\times \nw}$, $C\in\bbR_+^{\nz\times \nw}$, and $D\in\bbR_+^{\nz\times \nw}$. \end{proposition}

 By definition, it is true that if $G$ is internally positive then it is externally positive.
-It is also well known that if $G$ is externally positive then $\|G\|_p=\|G\|_{p+}\ (p\in[1,\infty), p=\infty)$ holds, see, e.g., \cite{Tanaka_IEEE2011,Rantzer_IEEE2016}.
+It is also well known that if $G$ is externally positive then $\|G\|_2=\|G\|_{2+}$ holds \cite{Tanaka_IEEE2011,Rantzer_IEEE2016}.
+This result can readily be generalized in the following way. \begin{proposition} Suppose $G$ is externally positive.
+Then we have $\|G\|_p=\|G\|_{p+}\ (p\in[1,\infty),\ p=\infty)$. \end{proposition} The proof of this proposition is given in Appendix~\ref{sec:ap0} to make the paper self-contained.

 On the basis of the above preliminaries, let us now consider two externally positive systems $G_1$ and $G_2$ of the same input-output size.
 Here we want to evaluate the ``difference'' (or say, error) between them.
 This issue typically arises in positivity-preserving model reduction for positive systems \cite{Reis_2009,Li_Automatica2011,Sootla_CDC2012}.
 A common and easy-to-compute measure is the $L_2$ induced norm ($H_\infty$ norm) of the error system, i.e., $\|G_1-G_2\|_2$.
 However, since the input of positive systems are often naturally nonnegative, it is more suitable to evaluate the difference under nonnegative inputs.
 This leads to the requirement to evaluate $\|G_1-G_2\|_{2+}$ (or $\|G_1-G_2\|_{p+}$ for broader treatments).
 It should be noted that the error system $G_1-G_2$ is no longer externally positive in general even if $G_1$ and $G_2$ are.
 Therefore the computation of $\|G_1-G_2\|_{2+}$ is not trivial and becomes a challenging issue.